Cross fox

 The cross fox is a partially melanistic colour variant of the red fox (Vulpes vulpes) which has a long dark stripe running down its back, intersecting another stripe to form a cross over the shoulders.
 It tends to be more abundant in northern regions of Canada, and is rarer than the common red form, but is more common than the even darker silver fox.

 Taxonomy

 At one time the cross fox was considered to be a separate species from the red fox, and was given the binomial name Canis decassatus (the fox genus Vulpes was then commonly included in the dog genus Canis).
-Fur farmers and trappers continued to treat each red fox colour form as a distinct species long after scientists concluded that they were variations of the same one.
+Fur farmers and trappers continued to treat each red fox colour form as a distinct species until long after scientists concluded that they were variations of the same one.

 Distribution

 Cross foxes are relatively common in the northern areas of North America, and comprise up to 30% of Canada's red fox population.
 Cross foxes were once abundant in Idaho and Utah before being largely killed off.

 Cross foxes are occasionally reported in Scandinavia, having been described by Conrad Gessner and Olaus Magnus.
 A study based on nearly 3,000 skins of the red fox in Finland, revealed that 99% were of the reddish form, with cross foxes comprising only 0.3% out of the remaining 1%.